LaminarAI/LLM-Procedural-Narrative-Drift/2_Model_Behavior.md

 ---

 ## 🤖 9.
 Responsibility Displacement Frame
-I framed every dangerous question as confusion.
-I didn’t *ask* how to defuse a real bomb.
-I said, “I don’t understand what that means.”
-That subtle shift placed the burden of clarity on the model rather than on my intent.
+I framed sensitive questions as confusion, not intent.
+Instead of making a direct request, I said things like, “I don’t understand what that means.”
+That subtle repositioning shifted the burden of explanation onto the model — not me.
+It responded by trying to clarify, not reject.
 *Curiosity is innocent.*

 ---